Head Impact Monitoring Case Study: Spanaway Lake High School Football And Munich Re Insurance

 Over the course of their ten year relationship, Clear Risk, Apex and Munich Re, have focused on improving loss control and safety measures for their public entity clients.
 Together, their commitment to innovation provided the opportunity to research a number of potential solutions to limiting or better identifying brain injuries, especially among high school athletes.
 This research led Brian Viscusi, the head of Munich Re, US’ Public Entity Group, to set up a meeting with Athlete Intelligence in the summer of 2017.

-“We knew immediately that Jesse Harper and his team at Athlete Intelligence would be a good fit for our clients as they are working on solutions to address TBI among all high school athletes,” noted Viscusi.
+“We knew immediately that the Athlete Intelligence team would be a good fit for our clients as they are working on solutions to address TBI among all high school athletes,” noted Viscusi.
 “Additionally, we knew we had strong partners at Brown & Brown to implement a pilot program to get additional feedback during the 2017 high school football season.”

 Munich Re immediately brought together Clear Risk and Apex to discuss the benefits of working with Athlete Intelligence, and the timing perfectly aligned with Clear Risk’s efforts with Spanaway Lake.
-All agreed to study the data around head impacts provided by Athlete Intelligence’s Vector MouthGuard.
-Together, they underwrote the entire Vector MouthGuard bill for the 95 student athletes of the Spanaway Lake football team—valued at approximately US$19,000.
+All agreed to study the data around head impacts provided by Athlete Intelligence’s VECTOR MouthGuard.
+Together, they underwrote the entire VECTOR MouthGuard bill for the 95 student athletes of the Spanaway Lake football team.

 The feedback on the experience and benefits of working with Athlete Intelligence had a positive effect on Spanaway Lake and the larger sports community.
 The Spanaway Lake High School story is an example of what can happen when the right insurance team is connected with the right client—benefiting the players, the coaches, the parents and the communities they serve.

-The data provided by the Vector MouthGuards can help improve performance in a number of ways.
+The data provided by the VECTOR MouthGuard can help improve performance in a number of ways.
 The first is by providing data on each of the hits every player on the team experienced.
 The Athlete Intelligence system also offers the ability for coaches to analyze data post-game.

 “Working with Athlete Intelligence allowed us to show our players the importance of keeping their heads up and out of contact.
 When they have a visual of where contact with their helmet happens, it gives our staff another tool to stress safety on the field,” noted Robak.